lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project3.md

 In this project, you will edit [CaesarCipher.java]() to be able to do more sophisticated encryption and to have some user interaction.

 Begin by running the program as-is.
-Then, make the updates below.
+Then, make the updates described in the Grading section below.

 ## Hints